Auburn Tigers Logo

 Auburn Tigers Logo 1957-1970

-The debut logo of the university is based on the image of the tiger – the mascot of the Auburn athletes.
+The university’s debut logo is based on the image of the tiger, Auburn athletes’ mascot.
 The author is Phil Neel, who designed it in a cartoon style.
 In 1957, the animal acquired aggressive features: menacingly raised eyebrows, intently following eyes, and a mouth twisted in a roar.
-The tiger’s head is shown in full face and has a small cap with the letter “A,” which denotes the name of the city and university.
+The tiger’s head is shown in full face and wears a small cap with the letter “A,” which denotes the city and university’s name.
 In this form, the emblem existed until 1970 inclusive.
 Then it was replaced by another brand name.

 1971 – today